 Bachelor's study programmes at Furtwangen University generally take 7 semesters (approximately 3 and a half years).
 The first two semesters are the foundation studies and are an introduction to the subject.
 The 3rd and 4th semesters are the advanced study period where students focus on particular areas by choosing electives.
 In the 5th and 6th semesters, students usually complete internship and exchange semesters.
 Study semesters abroad can be carried out at one of our many partner universities or at another university of the student's choice.
 In the 7th semester students write their bachelor's thesis.

 Master's programmes are postgraduate courses, some of which are consecutive, designed to build upon one of our bachelor's degrees.
 Others can be taken following a period of professional work experience.
 Our master's degrees generally have a duration of 3 semesters, the first 2 semesters being taught semesters and the 3rd, the thesis semester.

 If your child takes a degree programme taught in English, they don't have to be able to speak German, but it is a good idea for them to try to learn it.
 It will make their everyday life easier, help them make friends faster and an additional foreign language also looks great on a CV!
 We do our best to help by offering free German classes to all international students enrolled at HFU.

 A quality, "Made in Germany" degree programme from Furtwangen University probably costs a lot less than you think.
 Thanks to German government subsidies, students from the European Union or the European Economic Area pay no tuition fees for any of our bachelor's programmes.
 And the same applies for the majority of our master's programmes.
-(As of Winter Semester 2017/18, a fee of €1,500/semester will be charged for international students from outside the EU and EEA.)
+(The State of Baden-Württemberg charges a fee of €1,500/semester for international students from outside the EU and EEA.)
 Other administrative fees amount to a total of €130/semester.